Neal Katyal: Career

-In 2017, American Lawyer Magazine named Katyal its Grand Prize Litigator of the Year for 2016 and 2017.
+In 2017, The American Lawyer magazine named Katyal its Grand Prize Litigator of the Year for 2016 and 2017.

 Katyal has been criticized for filing briefs taking anti-union positions in two Supreme Court cases, Janus v.
 AFSCME. and Epic Systems Corp. v.
 Lewis.
 Katyal's employer, Hogan Lovells, characterized Katyal's successes in these cases as a "major win for employers."

+In 2019, Katyal published his first book, Impeach: The Case Against Donald Trump, with Sam Koppelman.
+Katyal and Koppelman also wrote a TIME editorial titled "Impeaching Trump Is Imperative to Preserving Our Democracy."

-In 2020, Katyal represented Nestle and Cargill at the Supreme Court in Nestlé USA, Inc. v.
-Doe, in a class-action suit brought by former enslaved children who were kidnapped and forced to work on cocoa farms in the Ivory Coast.
-Katyal's argument that Nestle and Cargill should not be held liable for their use of child slave labor because the corporation that supplied Zyklon B to the Nazis to kill Jews and other minorities in extermination camps was not indicted at the Nuremberg trials received considerable criticism from liberal publications like The New Republic.
+In 2020, Katyal represented Nestlé and Cargill at the Supreme Court in Nestlé USA, Inc. v.
+Doe, a class-action suit brought by former enslaved children who were kidnapped and forced to work on cocoa farms in the Ivory Coast.
+Katyal's argument was that Nestlé and Cargill should not be held liable under United States law for their use of child slave labor because international law does not apply to corporations.
+Katyal cited as an example that the company which supplied Zyklon B to the Nazis to kill Jews and other minorities in extermination camps was not indicted at the Nuremberg trials.
+Katyal was criticized by publications including The New Republic.

-In 2021, Katyal represented financial giant Citigroup in their efforts to recoup a mistaken transfer of $900 million to creditors of Revlon Inc. Katyal also worked with the prosecution team in State v.
+In 2021, Katyal represented financial giant Citigroup in their efforts to recoup a mistaken transfer of $900 million to creditors of Revlon Inc. He also worked with the prosecution team in State v.
 Chauvin.

+As of May 2021, Katyal is a board member of Chamath Palihapitiya's venture capital firm Social Capital.

 In 2022, Katyal argued for the respondents in Moore v.
-Harper before the Supreme Court, a case involving election law, redistricting, and the independent state legislature theory.
+Harper before the Supreme Court, a case involving election law, redistricting and the independent state legislature theory.
+The court rejected the independent legislature theory and thus upheld Katyal's position by a 6–3 vote.

-Also in 2022, Katyal represented Johnson & Johnson in a civil suit where the company was being sued for selling talcum baby powder with carcinogens.
-His billing rate for this was $2465 per hour.
+Also in 2022, Katyal represented Johnson & Johnson in a civil suit against the company for selling talcum baby powder contaminated with carcinogens.
+His billing rate for this was $2,465 per hour.

+On February 12, 2025, Milbank announced that Katyal will be leading the appellate practice of their Washington D.C. office.

+On April 2, 2025, President Donald J. Trump announced on Truth Social that Milbank had agreed to provide $100 million in pro bono legal services to causes supported by his administration and the law firm.
+The law firm also agreed to use a merit-based system and to not engage in “illegal D.E.I. discrimination.

+On November 5, 2025, Neal Katyal represented the small businesses in Learning Resources v.
+Trump, arguing that many of Trump's second term tariffs were illegal.

+Katyal is a senior fellow at the Kettering Foundation, an American non-partisan research foundation.